fluttercommunity/chewie/README.md

 # custom chewie

+## fork
+A custom chewie fork that has a unique design and some extra features.

 The video player for Flutter with a heart of gold.

 The [`video_player`](https://pub.dartlang.org/packages/video_player) plugin provides low-level access to video playback.
 Chewie uses the `video_player` under the hood and wraps it in a friendly Material or Cupertino UI!

+### features
+* Fullscreen on orientation change to landscape
+* Exit fullscreen on portrait orientation
+* Picture in Picture for Android SDK > 24
+* Custom design
+* Back button

 ## Demo